linto-ai/linto-stt/README.md

 cd linto-platform-stt-standalone-worker
 docker-compose up
 ```
+Then you can acces it on [localhost:8888](localhost:8888)

 To run and manager LinSTT under `LinTO-Platform-STT-Service-Manager` service, you need to create a service first and then to start it.
-See [LinTO - STT-Manager](services/manager?id=execute)
+See [LinTO - STT-Manager](https://doc.linto.ai/#/services/stt_manager_how2use?id=how-to-use-it)

 Our service requires an audio file in `Waveform format`.
 It should has the following parameters: